Spanish tapas, a perfect gastronomic format for your business

 Regardless of the menu design strategies of menu engineering, which are general and common to all types of hospitality offerings, designing a good tapas menu requires taking into account some particularities in order to design a perfect tapas menu:

 • Adapt the tapas according to your clientele and style of your business.
-It is important that you know your clientele well and why they come to your business.
+It is important that you know your clientele well and the reason why they come to your business.
 For example, if they come for the type of cuisine you offer, adapt your tapas to that style to avoid losing customers.
 With a tapas menu you will offer your clientele the opportunity to try more variety of your creations in a small format.

 • Combines tapas with different processing times.
 We are talking about simple tapas that come out of the kitchen quickly and that you can suggest to your customers to start tapas.
-This is the case of cold tapas or those of fast cooking such as fried foods.
+This is the case of cold tapas or those of fast cooking such as fried food.
 All this makes it easier for customers to wait as soon as they arrive at your establishment and they can eat tapas while the more complex ones arrive.

 • Take care of the format and presentation of your tapas menu.
 The menu is an important communication and sales tool for your business, and the customer’s first contact with your establishment’s offer.
 Make it attractive with easy-to-read letters and brief descriptions of the ingredients and preparation of each tapa.
-Separate the tapas by categories (cold, hot, intolerant, etc.) and consider the option of incorporating some quality photos.
+Separate the tapas by categories (cold, hot, for intolerant people, etc.) and consider the option of incorporating some quality photos.

 Cheese tapas ideas